 Death from antibiotic-resistant infections are on the rise.
 As our existing antibiotics become less effective and without any promising new drugs in development, there are predictions that we could be losing 10 million people a year to antibiotic-resistant infections within the next 30 years.
 With the increase in the use of antibiotics as a result of COVID-19 – though they do not treat coronavirus infections, they are useful against other infections that arise through some hospital procedures that COVID-19 patients undergo, such as the use of ventilators – this impact could be increased.

 While ‘10 million’ is a global figure, the impact will not be evenly distributed.
 If we can better understand how and why some communities are more affected by antibiotic-resistant infections than others, we can help to protect those communities.
+Evidence suggests that people from BAME communities are more likely to develop resistant infections.

 However, it can be difficult to truly measure the impact of things like ethnicity, for a number of reasons.
 The way in which ethnicity is recorded varies in terms of approach to gathering and categorising the data.
 Some studies will have a limited ‘multiple choice’ question for this, others will allow participants to self-report their ethnicity.
 Some (usually older) studies may not even gather this data at all.